 10.1 In response to the Treasury Report "Updating the Myners Principles: A Response to Consultation (October 2008), LGPS administering authorities are required to prepare, publish and maintain statements of compliance against a set of six principles contained in the CIPFA document titled "Investment Decision Making and Disclosure in the Local Government Pension Scheme".

-- 10.2 These principles have been adopted by the Department of Communities and Local Government (CLG) and replace the ten Myners principles previously published. - 10.3 Appendix E notes the extent to which the Gwynedd Fund complies with these six principles and if they do not comply, the reasons why.
+10.2 These principles have been adopted by the Department of Communities and Local Government (CLG) and replace the ten Myners principles previously published.

+10.3

+and it they do not comply, the reasons why.

+85